 There is no scientific evidence animals eat to prevent nutritional deficiencies.
 Instead, they respond to excesses, deficits, and imbalances in their diet.
 While they may under- or over-consume needed nutrients within a meal, they generally do a good job of meeting their daily nutritional needs.
 When animals suffer from deficits or imbalances, they seek out different and sometimes unusual foods, like soil, bones or manure.
 If eating something rectifies the deficiency or imbalance, the animal forms a preference for that item.

-All individuals select nutrients in amounts that match NRC requirements.
+All individuals select nutrients in amounts matching those established by the National Research Council.

 What We Learned